VaradSama/bca-major-project-ankur-vidyarthi-foundation-website/README.md

-# bca-major-project-ankur-vidyarthi-foundation-website
+# Ankur Vidyarthi Foundation Scholarship Portal

-Scholarship management portal developed for Ankur Vidyarthi Foundation where students can apply for scholarships and administrators can manage applications.
+This project is a web-based scholarship management system developed for Ankur Vidyarthi Foundation as part of the BCA Major Project.

+## Project Description

+The system allows students to apply for scholarships provided by the NGO and helps administrators manage scholarship applications efficiently.
+It simplifies the process of collecting student details, reviewing applications, and maintaining scholarship records.

+## Features

+- Student registration and login
+- Scholarship application form
+- Upload student details and documents
+- Admin panel to manage applications
+- View and manage student records
+- Database storage for applications

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- PHP
+- MySQL
+- XAMPP / Localhost server

+## Project Structure